rust-lang/surveys/surveys/2023-annual-survey/questions.md

 Type: select one

-- I can't read or write Rust
+- I can't write Rust code
 - I can write simple programs in Rust
 - I can write useful, non-trivial programs, but it is a struggle
 - I am productive writing Rust